-Never climb on top of a vehicle unless an access ladder is used and the top of the vehicle has adequate protection to prevent persons falling from it.
+Never climb on top of a vehicle unless an access ladder is used, and the top of the vehicle has adequate protection to prevent persons falling from it.
+Most lift company vehicles will not have such protection.

 Ideally the vehicle should be parked on a level surface away from other traffic with the engine turned off and the handbrake applied.